-The District will work with California Air Resources Board (CARB) to initiate the following steps to determine the need to trigger the contingency action.
+The District will work with California Air Resources Board (CARB) to initiate the following steps to determine whether an exceedance is due to an exceptional event (if there is no exceptional event explanation available, the District will proceed to the Contingency Action stage in Section 6.3) the need to trigger the contingency action.
 The District and CARB will confer on information that should be submitted to EPA along with the Initial Notification Information (INI).